 Fix Films Ltd Film Night, London, March 2019

 Tolerance is a story of obsession, revenge and murder.
-It concerns a dinner “date” which takes a wicked turn.
-Inspired by narratives by Hitchcock, Tales of the Unexpected and Inside No. 9, it suspensefully examines both personal and societal issues when a relationship breaks down.
-On the surface it can be essentially enjoyed as a suspenseful thriller, but within the subtext I attempt to examine the harm people can cause each other with their relationship choices.
+It concerns a dinner “date” which takes a murderous turn.
+Inspired by narratives by Hitchcock Presents, Tales of the Unexpected and Inside No. 9, it suspensefully examines both personal and societal issues when a relationship breaks down.

-CAST AND CREW
+CAST AND CREDITS

-Written, produced, catered and directed by: Paul Laight
+Written and directed by: Paul Laight